rzaluska/hugo-blog-source/content/blog/finding-vector-perpendicular-to-another-vector.md

 We know that:
 $$\cos(\frac{\pi}{4}) = 0$$

-So lets insert it into out previous equation:
+So let's insert it into out previous equation:
 $$\vec{A} \cdot \vec{B} = ||\vec{A}|| * ||\vec{B}|| * \cos(\frac{\pi}{4})$$
 $$\vec{A} \cdot \vec{B} = ||\vec{A}|| * ||\vec{B}|| * 0$$